Jagiellonian University

 5. Topological Method for Proving the Existence of Symmetric Periodic, Homoclinic, and Heteroclinic Orbits in Systems with a Reversing Symmetry.
 International Workshop on Geometric Methods in Dynamical Systems, June 2004, University of Delaware, Newark, USA

 6. Interval Arithmetics, Planets' Choreographies and Homoclinic Orbits.
-Day of Computational Mathematics, June 2006, WSB-NLU, Nowy Sącz, Poland
+Day of Computational Mathematics, June 2006, WSB-NLU, Nowy Sącz, Poland, (invited speaker)

 7. A geometric method for some bifurcation problems.
-Dynamic, Topology and Computations, June 2006, Będlewo, Poland
+Dynamic, Topology and Computations, June 2006, Będlewo, Poland, (invited speaker)

 8. A geometric method for proving the existence of homoclinic and heteroclinic solutions.
 SciCADE 2007, International Conference on SCIentific Computation And Differential Equations, July 2007, Saint-Malo, France